Fanni Luukkonen: Second World War: the Winter War and the Continuation War

-There was 15 months of Interim Peace in Finland during which the government gradually moved closer to Germany in order to fend off perceived Soviet aggression and the Soviet interference in Finnish domestic politics.
-Finland later perceived co-operation with Germany as offering the potenil to reclaim areas ceded to the Soviet Union during the Winter War.
-Two days after the beginning of Nazi Germany's Operation Barbarossa in June 1941 Soviet–Finnish hostilities resumed with start of the Continuation War between Finland and the Soviet Union.
+There was 15 months of Interim Peace in Finland during which the government gradually moved closer to Germany in order to fend off perceived Soviet aggression and Soviet interference in Finnish domestic politics.
+Finland later perceived co-operation with Germany as offering the potential to reclaim areas ceded to the Soviet Union during the Winter War.
+Two days after the beginning of Nazi Germany's Operation Barbarossa in June 1941, Soviet–Finnish hostilities resumed with the start of the Continuation War between Finland and the Soviet Union.

 Again, the Lottas stepped up to support the armed forces in auxiliary roles.
-Luukkonen travelled the country from Lapland to the Karelian Isthmus, as well as over the border to the Dvina and Onega regions which had previously been Finnish territory.
-She sometimes hosted foreign visitors interested Lotta Svärd's activities under front-line conditions.
-She gave lectures and talks, in Finland and abroad, on the history and activities of the Lottas, and build relationships with other Scandinavian and Baltic Lotta organisations.
-The Finnish Lotta organisation was well regarded in Germany, and Luukkonen visited Nazi German dictator Adolf Hitler's headquarters on 19 May 1943 where she received the Order of the German Eagle with Star from Hitler for her role in "the fight against Bolshevism".
-She was the only non-German woman to be awarded this medal.
+Luukkonen travelled the country from Lapland to the Karelian Isthmus, and across the former border into East Karelia, including Viena Karelia and Olonets Karelia, areas occupied by Finland during the war.
+She sometimes hosted foreign visitors interested in Lotta Svärd's activities under front-line conditions.
+She gave lectures and talks, in Finland and abroad, on the history and activities of the Lottas, and built relationships with other Scandinavian and Baltic Lotta organisations.
+Maja Schmidt, the leader of the Swedish Lotta organisation, considered the Finnish Lottas a model not only for Sweden but for the rest of Scandinavia and the Baltic states.
+The Finnish Lotta organisation was also well regarded in Germany, and on 19 May 1943 Luukkonen visited the headquarters of Nazi German dictator Adolf Hitler, where she received the Order of the German Eagle with Star for her role in "the fight against Bolshevism".
+She was the only non-German woman to be awarded this decoration.